Researching Humanities Recruitment Strategies

 In 2019, we launched the Humanities Recruitment Survey (HRS) to a wide distribution list, garnering more than 400 responses from over 300 institutions to date.
 We asked respondents to share the challenges they faced in attracting students to the humanities, the audiences they were engaging to address those challenges, and the strategies they had found to be effective.

 In February 2020, we published the first HRS report, Humanities Recruitment Survey: Challenges & Audiences, which presents quantitative data concerning the recruitment challenges faculty and administrators at a wide variety of institutions face and the audiences they are engaging to address those challenges.
-Our most recent resource, Strategies for Recruiting Students to the Humanities: A Comprehensive Resource, aims to document and disseminate effective recruitment strategies to the humanities community.
+In 2021 we published Strategies for Recruiting Students to the Humanities: A Comprehensive Resource, which aims to document and disseminate effective recruitment strategies to the humanities community.
 This 80-page resource highlights over 100 exemplary initiatives and elevates the voices of project directors and participating students.

 We are conducting research to document the impact of particular initiatives on student perceptions and behaviors concerning the humanities.
 This research will contribute to the humanities community’s understanding of which strategies are most effective and why.